Ingefast/small_RNA_analyser/README.md

 ```
 # INSTALLATION

-Shell scripts can be downloaded and run directly on a linux server.
+Shell scripts can be cloned and run directly on a linux server.

 # WORKFLOW